Preparing for Your Child’s First Appointment

 Supportive, family-centered care

-In addition to our clinical team, CHOP's VEO-IBD Program has a dedicated clinical psychologist focused on providing emotional support and counseling to families with children who are diagnosed with VEO-IBD, because of the unique challenges children face when diagnosed at such a young age.
+In addition to our clinical team, CHOP’s VEO-IBD Program has a dedicated clinical psychologist focused on providing emotional support and counseling to families with children diagnosed with VEO-IBD.
+There are unique challenges children face when diagnosed with such a complex disorder at a young age.
+Our psychologist can offer support to both your child and your family.

-Our social worker provides extra support services to your child and family.
-This support is available to you throughout your child's entire experience at CHOP, and includes in-person and virtual support groups for VEO-IBD.
-Our POPS (Peers Offering Practical Support) referral program, allows you to connect one-on-one with another parent or guardian who has a child with IBD.
+Our dedicated IBD social worker provides additional support services to your child and family.
+This support is available to you throughout your child’s entire experience at CHOP and includes virtual support groups for VEO-IBD.
+Our Peers Offering Practical Support (POPS) referral program allows you to connect one-on-one with another parent or guardian who has a child with IBD for non-clinical support to help you cope with your child’s diagnosis and impact on the family.